-IndexCat™ provides access to the digitized version of the printed Index-Catalogue of the Library of the Surgeon General's Office; eTK for medieval Latin texts; and eVK2 for medieval English texts; along with links to other selected NLM resources.
+IndexCat™ is a database containing the bibliographic citations of all five printed series of the Index-Catalogue of the Library of the Surgeon General's Office; with direct access to the NLM online catalog, LocatorPlus.
+It also contains eTK for citations to medieval Latin texts and eVK2 for medieval English texts.

 IndexCat™ is the user interface that provides access to the following collections:

-- The digitized version of the printed Index-Catalogue of the Library of the Surgeon General's Office - the content and coverage is the same as the printed catalog.
+- The searchable database drawn from the printed Index-Catalogue of the Library of the Surgeon General's Office - the content and coverage is the same as the printed catalog.
 See: About Index-Catalogue.
 It reflects the same publishing patterns: series, volumes, references, and the original dictionary arrangement for browsing and display.
 As a digitized resource, however, search access is not limited to the dictionary arrangement.
 Users may search all descriptive information as direct search terms.

 - Electronic Thorndike and Kibre (eTK for medieval Latin texts) - the expanded digital version of Lynn Thorndike and Pearl Kibre, A Catalogue of Incipits of Mediaeval Scientific Writings in Latin (TK) (Cambridge, MA: Mediaeval Academy of America, 1963), and the two supplements printed in Speculum, vols.
 40, 43 (1965, 1968).